tophtucker/bates/README.md

 A PORT env var can also be passed.
 Eg: `PORT=8080 npm run bates -- server`

 `npm run bates -- test`
 Test and lint your /src.
-Test files need to be named `*.test.js`
+Test files need to be named `*.test.js`.
+Alias: `npm test`.

 `npm run bates -- testWatch`
 Same as above, but for every time the source changes.